the-human-colossus-foundation/oca-spec/docs/specification/README.md

 ### Overlays

 `Overlay` as a task-specific object provides layers of definitional or contextual metadata.
-OCA specification recognize two core types of overlays:
-- [Semantic overlays](#semantic-overlays) - provide contextual meaning to
-describe objects and their relationships.
-- [Inputs overlays](#inputs-overlays) - provide predefined inputs for data
-attestations.

-In the context of this specification, these are considered **core overlays**, which, through **community consensus**, are deemed the most essential for inclusion and are among the most commonly used.
+In the context of this specification, all listed **overlays** are classified as **core overlays**.
+These overlays have been identified through community consensus as fundamental for ensuring semantic interoperability and are among the most widely utilized.

 The **OCA Specification** intentionally limits the number of **predefined core overlays** to a **minimum**, allowing the community to take the lead in